tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 $:frontend> npm start
 ```

-It will launch application in Browser with an input form.
+It will launch application in your default browser with an input form.

-* Add a value like '2.13' and '2.18' and click submit.
+* Add a value like '2.13' and '2.18' and click Submit.
-* Refresh page
+* Refresh the page
-* You will see formatted ra and dec value in table below the input form.
+* You will see the formatted RA and Dec values in the table below the input form.

 To build the application for its production deployment